Disability

 Primary Health Tasmania has received Australian Government funding to enhance primary care for Tasmanians living with an intellectual disability.

-We are one of four primary health networks across the country developing a Primary Care Enhancement for People with Intellectual Disability Program (PCEP), which aims to address inequities health system access and quality for people with intellectual disability through a range of activities.
+The Australian Government-funded Better health care for people with intellectual disability – Primary Care Enhancement Program (PCEP) aims to address inequities health system access and quality for people with intellectual disability through a range of activities.

 The Council for Intellectual Disability has produced six Easy Read health facts sheets, funded by the Australian Government as part of PCEP.
 The fact sheets have been co-designed with people with intellectual disability and include: